meridianid/invoker-ssr/README.md

 1. Node.js
 2. A package manager like `npm` (you already have it if you have Node.js installed on your machinge), or you can use `yarn`
-3. `mid-tinker-cli`, a recommended way to scaffold your project.
+3. `mid-tinker-cli`, work best to scaffold your project with this starter.
 To install it, run `npm install -g mid-tinker-cli` on your terminal

 If you already have all those three on your machine, you can scaffold your project by running this command on your terminal

 ```shell
 tinker next your-project-name
 ```

----

 ## What's Included